neternefer/NLPProject/README.md

-# NLPProject
+# Playground
- Nanodegree Project 4 - news article evaluation with Node.js and NLP
+Bits and snippets